mkrul/pet-registry/documentation.md

 ## UI Updates
 - Report view mode now displays the title as a heading (h2) without a label for better visual hierarchy
+- Added colons to field labels in ReportViewMode for improved readability and consistency
+- Added colons to field labels in ReportEditMode to match ReportViewMode styling